Rei-SwitchBot/faq/en-us/Blind Tilt.md

 2． Make sure SwitchBot Blind Tilt and Hub have been added to your App.
 (SwiutchBot Hub series products: Hub Mini/Hub 2)

-3． Please follow the steps below to activate the Cloud Service for your SwitchBot Blind Tilt:
+3． Please follow the steps below to activate the Third-party Service for your SwitchBot Blind Tilt:

 Launch the SwitchBot App.